Teeratach-Thawilwang/BeautyClinicPortfolio/README.md

 ## 📦 Features in Progress

-- [Store] Category course and components
-- [Store] Order Detail and components
 - [Store] Checkout and payments selection components
 - [Store] Supabase edge function to integrate with Omise for testing payment action
 - [Store] Appointment booking with date/time selection
 - [Store] Push notification when appointment incoming (using cron + edge function + FCM).
+- [Store] Order Detail and components

 ## 📱 Platform